Habib Jalib

+Journalist Hamid Mir believes Sufism played a major role in Jalib's political stance against dictatorship.

 Early life

 Habib Jalib was born as Habib Ahmad on 24 March 1928 in a village near Hoshiarpur, Punjab, British India.
 He migrated to Pakistan after the partition of India.
 Later he worked as a proofreader for Daily Imroze of Karachi.
-He was a progressive writer and soon started to grab the audience with his enthusiastic recitation of poetry.
-He wrote in plain language, adopted a simple style and addressed common people and issues.
+He was a progressive writer and soon started to attract the audience with his enthusiastic recitation of poetry.
+He wrote in plain language, adopted a simple style and addressed common people and their issues.
 But the conviction behind his words, the music of his voice and his emotional energy coupled with the sensitivity of the socio-political context is what stirred the audience.

 Political views

 Criticizing those who supported Ayub Khan's regime, he wrote: